areaDetector/ADUVC/README.md

 ### Some Known Issues

 * When building libuvc, the system level jpeg library is used in cmake, but once ADSupport is compiled, a different version is used.
 This causes an error when converting mjpeg to rgb.
 THe solution is to either compile libuvc with the jpeg lib in ADSupport, or to set JPEG_EXTERNAL = YES in the CONFIG_SITE.local file in the top level AD configuration directory
+* Certain cameras only support one framerate per frame size, so setting the framerate PV may not affect the actual image rate
+* Not all cameras support RGB raw images, and so YUYV may be the only supported raw image format
+* In cheaper cameras framerate drops when there is lots of motion.
+This is due to image processing on the camera itself, not due to the driver.